CALL US FOR PRE-CHRISTMAS AVAILABILITY!

 A life of the all-you-can-eat buffet started way back during the reign of King George II (1683-1760), and legend has it that a chimney sweep saved the king’s life when a rabid dog bit the leg of the horse driving the royal carriage, sending the horse into a writhing frenzy.
 The story goes that a kindly chimney sweep took control of the horse, soothing it before disappearing back into the crowd, which allowed the procession to continue.

 King George was so taken by the sweep’s actions he declared the profession ’lucky’, and from then on, the chimney sweep’s lot changed from a humble working-class occupation to the elevated status of lucky charm.
 However, let’s not sweep over the fact that in the 18th century, most sweeps were small children aged 6-10, and child labour laws were not abolished until 1833.
+This interesting historical context further adds to the mystique surrounding the wedding chimney sweep, making their role even more fascinating.

 Child labour aside, there was another reason that chimney sweeps were considered lucky: a more practical and domestic reason.
 When a bride became a wife, she was in charge of the household.
 Unless she was lucky enough to have servants, it was a wife’s job to do all domestic chores, from cooking to cleaning and keeping the home warm and inviting.
 An efficient open fire was vital, and without the chimney sweep, none of this would have happened.
 If the new bride didn’t know the chimney sweep, she couldn’t become the mistress of a well-run house.
+Hence, the wedding chimney sweep played a crucial role in ensuring the new bride’s domestic success.

 With reputation being the only thing a woman could own, having a reputation as a good housekeeper was vital and could be the difference between a happy marriage and a miserable one.

-So the stage was set, and the chimney sweep became a pivotal figure in folklore and the luck they provided an important part of any wedding ceremony.
+So the stage was set, and the wedding chimney sweep became a pivotal figure in folklore and the luck they provided an important part of any wedding ceremony.
 However, having a sweep attend your wedding is not as simple as you might think.

 The Surprise Appearance of the Wedding Chimney Sweep

-Rarely hired by the bride and groom themselves, our lucky wedding chimney sweep is usually booked by older family members as a surprise.
+Rarely hired by the bride and groom themselves, the lucky wedding chimney sweep is usually booked by older family members as a surprise.
 The sweep hides during the ceremony and appears after the vows to surprise the happy couple.
 It’s then that the wedding chimney sweep wishes the couple luck, shaking the groom’s hand and kissing the bride – only when this tradition has happened can they tuck into the sausage rolls.

 As part of the tradition, the sweep dresses in a typical Victorian chimney sweep outfit (think about the jovial chimney sweep, Dick Van Dyke in Mary Poppins), complete with a top hat, old suit and, of course, long-handled brushes.
 While they don’t show up dirty and sooty, they often bring along a black cat.
 Black cats are considered lucky if they cross your path, and therefore, the cat is part of the deal whether you are allergic to them or not.

-It’s likely that thanks to updated cruelty regulations, the cat won’t be real, and the sweep won’t be a six-year-old child (although chimney sweep page boys are a thing and incredibly cute).
+So, we’ve established a wedding chimney sweep adds a touch of whimsy and tradition to modern ceremonies, and it’s likely that thanks to updated cruelty regulations, the cat won’t be real, and the sweep won’t be a six-year-old child (although chimney sweep page boys are a thing and incredibly cute).

 Changing UK Traditions